These snickerdoodle cookies have lots of cinnamon sugar coating and are soft and tender.

 - 1/4 cup cinnamon sugar (1/4 cups sugar and 1 tablespoon cinnamon)

 - Preheat oven to 350.
 Line baking sheets with parchment paper and set aside.

 - In a medium bowl, whisk together flour, baking soda, and salt.
-With mixer on low, carefully mix in flour mixture in three batches, alternating with the cream.
-Mix will to combine.
+With the mixer on low, carefully mix in flour mixture in three batches, alternating with the cream.
+Stir in chocolate chips.
+Mix well to combine.

 - Using a cookie scoop, scoop up dough and roll into balls.
 Roll each ball in cinnamon sugar.
 Flatten each cookie with a small glass dipped in sugar.
-Place 4 or 5 white chocolate chips onto each cookie.
 Bake for 10-12 minutes.
 Let cookies cool on pans for 5 minutes before transferring to wire racks.

 - Makes about 36 cookies.